 Begin Teaching Puppies Not to Jump – 6 Weeks

 Starting at 6 weeks, we begin waiting for puppies to quit jumping on us before we pet them.
 We don’t take them out of our puppy area for individual attention until they stop jumping.
 We gradually increase our expectations.
 By 8 weeks, we are choosing to only pick up or pet the puppies that are sitting with eye contact.
 This continues until puppies leave us.

 It is much more difficult for puppies to maintain self-control in a group than individually.
-We work with them in groups of 2-4 puppies.
+We work with them both individually and in groups of 2-4 puppies.
 If a puppy can control himself at our home in a group, it will be easier to maintain self-control when in his new home where there is no competition from litter-mates.

 Begin Formal Obedience – 6 1/2 Weeks

 Starting at 6 1/2 weeks, we begin daily individual formal obedience training.
 The first few days are spent working solely on focus as we teach our puppies to make eye contact.
 Before puppies are 7 weeks, reward is obtained only by sitting and making eye contact.

 Begin Teaching the Down – Before 7 Weeks